WARNINGS

 Methotrexate has been reported to cause impairment of fertility, oligospermia, menstrual dysfunction and amenorrhoea in humans, during and for a short period after cessation of therapy, affecting spermatogenesis and oogenesis during the period of its administration - effects that appear to be reversible on discontinuing therapy.
 In addition, methotrexate causes embryotoxicity, abortion and foetal defects in humans.

-Teratogenicity – Reproductive risk: Methotrexate causes embryotoxicity, abortion and foetal malformations in humans.
-Therefore, the possible risks of effects on reproduction, pregnancy loss and congenital malformations should be discussed with female patients of childbearing potential (see section 4.6), the absence of pregnancy must be confirmed before Methotrexate is used.
-If women of a sexually mature age are treated, effective contraception must be used during treatment and for at least six months after.
+Methotrexate causes embryotoxicity, abortion and foetal malformations in humans.
+Therefore, the possible risks of effects on reproduction, pregnancy loss and congenital malformations should be discussed with female patients of childbearing potential (see section 4.6).
+The absence of pregnancy must be confirmed before methotrexate is used.
+If women of a sexually mature age are treated, effective contraception must be used during treatment and for at least 6 months after.
+Pregnant psoriatic patients should not receive methotrexate.

 For contraception advice for men see section 4.6.

-Methotrexate is bound in part to serum albumin after absorption, and toxicity may be increased because of displacement by certain drugs such as salicylates, sulphonamides, phenytoin, and some antibacterials such as tetracycline, chloramphenicol and para-aminobenzoic acid.
+Methotrexate is bound in part to serum albumin after absorption, and toxicity may be increased because of displacement by certain drugs such as salicylates, sulphonamides, phenytoin and some antibacterials such as tetracycline, chloramphenicol and para-aminobenzoic acid.
 These drugs, especially salicylates and sulphonamides, whether antibacterial, hypoglycaemic or diuretic, should not be given concurrently until the significance of these findings is established.
+See section 4.5

 Vitamin preparations containing folic acid or its derivatives may alter response to methotrexate.